top of page

 Example A has short basic sentences and would get a lower band score.

-Examples B is a more complex sentence which uses a subordinate clause and would get a higher band score.
+Examples B and C are more complex sentences which uses a subordinate clauses and would get a higher band score.

 For more information on clauses try the following IELTS test partner sites.